 Renew DHCP lease

-In macOS’s Network preference pane, select your network adapter in the list at left and click Advanced, then TCP/IP.
+In macOS’s Network preference pane, select your network adapter in the list at the left and click Advanced, then TCP/IP.
 Click the Renew DHCP Lease.
 If this works, you’re all set (for now).
 If not, proceed to check for other problems.

 Manually configured address